 2.4.8.
 Homeostasis.
 Refers to a complex interactive regulatory system by which the body strives to maintain a state of internal equilibrium.
-Being able to recognize an examinee's homeostatic signature, for each of the recording systems being monitored and recorded, is truly essential to effective test data analysis.
+Being able to recognize an examinee's homeostatic signature, for each of the recording systems being monitored and recorded, is essential to effective test data analysis.
 Examiners often use the following terms interchangeably with homeostasis: physiological norm, pre-stimulus baseline, resting state, and tonic level.

 2.4.9.
 Latency.
 Refers to the period of time between stimulus onset and response onset.
-Any physiological response that begins following stimulus onset is said to display response latency.
-Response latency, depending upon its consistency, may enable an otherwise untimely response to be evaluated.
-Pronounced latency may be seen in all recording channels or in just one.
-An effective method for assessing response latency is to look holistically at all of the physiological data collected, channel-by-channel.

 2.4.10.
 Question String.
 Refers to all of the questions posed to an examinee between test commencement and test termination.